fbpx

 Tips when buying sod

 Talk with a local sod supplier to find the right sod product for your application.
-Many suppliers offer several different types of turf which have unique seed blends.
+Many suppliers offer several different types of turf that have unique seed blends.

 Most sod growers offer 100% fine fescue mixes for golf courses and fancy lawns and also mixes with tougher perennial ryegrass for parks and playgrounds.
 They may also offer different soil mix types, although this is less common.
 Choose a local supplier for similar environmental conditions.